 As an agent, if you want to retain your clients, you need to be thinking about customer retention from day one—starting with your onboarding process.

-When you focus on your onboarding process, you’re creating a positive customer experience from day one—and setting up the new client relationship for success in the long run.
+When you focus on your onboarding process, you’re creating a positive customer experience from day one—and setting up the relationship for success in the long run.

 Make Life Easier for Your Clients